Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 * gamma: Minimum loss reduction required to make a further partition on a leaf node of the tree.
 The larger gamma is, the more conservative the algorithm will be range.

+* n_estimators: Number of trees.

+* reg_alpha: L1 regularization term on weights.
+Increasing this value will make model more conservative.